sinanmohd/sds/README.md

 if you pass "-s" as the first argument it'll skip index selection to speed up the launching

+## tcsv
+posix client for torrents-csv.ml, has an optional dependency on pirowatch. if you pass "-o" as the first argument it'll print the magnet hash to stdout otherwise it will pass the magnet link to pirowatch

 ## 1337x
 scraper for 1337x.to, has an optional dependency on pirowatch. if you pass "-o" as the first argument it'll print the scraped magnet link to stdout otherwise